Fox News’ Bill O’Reilly Talks About Russian Interference

 “Hillary Clinton destroyed her own credibility with her actions.
 The exposure of those actions cost her votes, and lent credibility to the fake news stories against her, and robbed credibility from the fake news stories against Trump,” says David Horning.

 “I find it amusing that most liberals blame the hacking instead of the emails content.
 It was the content of the emails that sank HRC.
-The hacking was bad..the content was worse,” claims Matthew617.
+The hacking was bad…the content was worse,” claims Matthew617.

 Content aside, O’Reilly said he believes the hacking should be a serious matter.